 Travelling to Iceland is a journey to some of the wildest, most breathtaking scenery in the world.
 It’s an arctic circle island where glaciers meet volcanoes, creating otherworldly landscapes.
 Geysers blast boiling water out of portals in the earth, glacier ice washes up on ink-black beaches, and rushing waterfalls fall off geometric columns of basalt. … More Iceland Ring Road – the ultimate 2 week road trip

 I love seeing landscapes that seem not from this planet.
 The colours, the landforms, sometimes just the absence of people.
 That’s one of my favourite things about travelling.
 Myvatn is one such place, completely alien, and absolutely a must-see.

+The road to see the puffin colonies on the east coast of Iceland is a winding mountain drive.
 Seyðisfjörður, on the far east coast of Iceland, was a ghost town.
 A low fog had settled on the streets, whiting out the backdrop and limiting visibility to just the few houses around us.
 On a clear … More Where to visit puffins in Iceland

 When glaciers end their slow motion tumble down the mountains, they calve off into serene glacier lakes.
 At the south end of Iceland’s epic glacier Vatnajökull, the glacier pools into the Fjallsárlón glacier lake, and nearby Jökulsárlón.
 Iceland is a rough circle shape – and if you imagine it is a giant clock – we … More Vatnajökull glacier lakes – Fjallsárlón and Jökulsárlón